Is storytelling the secret to copy that sells?

 We all enjoy stories.
 Stories fire our imaginations and stir our emotions.
 Stories whisk us away from our daily lives into whole new worlds.
 Stories entertain, and the best ones broaden our understanding of people and the world.

-Because they are so powerful, stories are copywriting gold.
+Because they are so powerful, stories are the secret to copy that sells.
 They have the power to influence, provoke responses and to sell.
 But they can only perform this magic if they are written with the following points in mind.

 1. Make it relevant